ianyfan/alevel/physics/exposition.md

 1 This only applies below the proportionality limit
 2 The Young's modulus of a wire can be obtained by attaching weights onto the end and hanging the wire vertically alongside a control wire or clamping it horizontally on a tableand hanging the weights off the end
 \ The area is calculated by measuring the diameter of the wire with a micrometer at three points with different orientations
-\ The extension is also measured using a micrometer with a marking at the original length
+\ The extension is also measured using a ruler or Vernier caliper from a marking at the original length, viewed from parallel to reduce parallax error
 \ The wire should be long, at least a metre, to produce appreciable results for the extension, and to reduce the error in the measurements
 3 Measure the gradient of stress by strain for the line below the proportionality limit